QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 - Very user-friendly solution.
 ##### Cons:
 - Support of UI.
-- Extra load for qf-squid and hasura GQL.
+- Extra load for qf-squid and Hasura GraphQL.

 TODO: Alisher add class of the programs + cases